-- resources providing personalized advising on a variety of career-related topics. - online job postings by employers who are looking to hire students for part-time and full-time jobs (on and off campus) as well as internships.
-Go to https://link.jwu.edu/ > Careers > Find a Job. - employers, representing the business, hospitality, culinary and technology fields, that visit campus each year to participate in recruiting events and serve as guest lecturers and classroom speakers.
-These activities provide students with a real-world view of industry as well as opportunities to connect with industry professionals and career options.
+- a career capstone course for juniors and seniors that prepares them to navigate the job search process. - career coaching resources providing personalized advising on a variety of career-related topics. - online job postings by employers who are looking to hire students for part-time and full-time jobs (on and off campus) as well as internships.
+Go to http://link.jwu.edu > Careers > Find a Job. - networking opportunities with industry professionals through on-campus recruiting events.